TheAllenChou/godot-squash-and-stretch/README.md

 ### Usage

-Just add squash & stretch nodes to the desired node to manipulate.
+Just add a squash & stretch node to the desired node as a child.

 ![nodes](/img/nodes.png)